Climate-Smart Travel: 10 Sustainable Travel Tips That Are More Useful Than “Don’t Fly” [Part 5]

 Which of these climate-smart travel ideas sounds easiest to start with for you, and which sounds hardest?

-Read Next: More sustainable ideas to simplify your life:
+Before You Go: More sustainable travel ideas to simplify your life

 - Misfits Market – perfectly good groceries that would have gone to waste, delivered to your door.
-Check out my Misfits Market review here.
+Check out my Misfits Market review.

 - Bite Toothpaste Bits – the best way to stop buying those non-recyclable tubes!
 Here’s my Bite review (along with all the other brands I tested).